luyadev/luya/docs/guide/app-admin-module-jwt-spa.md

 + The Authentification system will threat JWT auth first.
 + Token will be passed to the {{luya\admin\baseJwtIdentityInterface::loginByJwtToken()}} method.
 Return the user if login is valid.
-+ The Api User model defined in {{luya\admin\components\Jwt::$apiUserEmail}} will be looked up and loggedin.
++ The API User model defined in {{luya\admin\components\Jwt::$apiUserEmail}} will be looked up and loggedin.
-+ The authenticated Api User check permission based on the related groups (Api Users can associated with multiple groups or none).
++ The authenticated API User check permission based on the related groups (API Users can associated with multiple groups or none).

 The image shows the above descriped cycle.